ThatoneKurdishSE/Covid-Boredom-Buster/README.md

 ## SUMMARY
-The COVID vaccine is rolling out, but in the mean times, we're all SOOOO BORED.
+The COVID vaccine is rolling out, but in the mean time, we're all SOOOO BORED.
 Mix up your routine and get new activity suggestions to try out.

 This app allows a user to login with a name.
 A new user will automatically be created if their name doesn't exist.